Introduction to Ecotherapy

 Practical Exercise 3:

-Before leaving, get back on touch with the sense of safety, comfort, peace and/or happiness that brought you to this place.
-Embed it in your body and consider journalling about your experience, so that you keep a record of places you can experiment with your own relationship with nature as well building towards sharing that with others.
+Before leaving, get back in touch with the sense of safety, comfort, peace and/or happiness that brought you to this place.
+Embed it in your body and consider journalling about your experience, so that you keep a record of places where you can experiment with your own relationship with nature, as well as working towards sharing that with others.

 Supervision / Getting in Touch